Graduate Research Conference

 This year's GRC is already gaining momentum and we plan on making it even bigger and better than our previous conferences!

-Orals will be held at the Holloway Commons Conference Rooms on April 16th 2013, 9am-3pm.
-Posters will be held at the Huddleston Ballroom on April 15th 2013, from 5-7 pm.
+Poster presentations will be held in the Whittemore Center Arena on April 16, 2014, from 5-8pm.
+Oral presentations will be held at the Holloway Commons Conference Rooms on April 17, 2014, 9am-3pm.
 The GRC will kick off Graduate Appreciation Week with events ranging from free lunch and breakfast to an after-hours social.